 And even though we had zero experience in video production or sponsorships, they sent over a couple cameras for us to turn Hourly America into a documentary.
 Alyssa picked up the camera, watched Youtube tutorials, and learned the basics of video production.

 During Hourly America I did everything from flipping pizzas at Domino’s to being a zombie at Six Flags during fright fest and working on random dairy farms.
-Below you can flip through some of the jobs I worked (in no particular order, what so ever).
+Below you can watch our documentary.

 In 2015 we knocked off Hawaii and Alaska and crossed the finish line of Hourly America.
 My job in Hawaii was with a tour guide service and my job in Alaska was with the National Park Service (by far my most epic job ever).